Identification and Reproduction

 - In high traffic areas consider grass replacements such as mulch or paving stones, or use alternative ground covers.

 - Check bylaw regulations in your area before using any pesticides.

-- Nematodes (Heterorhabditis bacteriophora) can be used as a biologicail agent to manage chafer beetle.
-Check the following link for more detail. https://vancouver.ca/home-property-development/chafer-beetles.aspx
+- Nematodes (Heterorhabditis bacteriophora) can be used as a biological agent to manage chafer beetle.
+For more information on this control method refer to the City of Vancouver's control plan here.

 Photo: Todd Murray, WSU